The Last Coffee Grind Size Chart You’ll Ever Need

 Your grounds are your most valuable and overlooked tool, until today.
 I’m going to share with you where you have been going wrong, and everything else there is to know about grinding coffee.
 By the time you have finished reading this post, you’ll be brewing the best coffee of your life.

 First we’re going to take a quick look at the different grind sizes, when you should use each, and with which settings you can achieve them with your coffee grinder.
 Needless to say, you must find the best coffee grinder to suit your needs.

 The Relationship Between Coffee Grounds, and Over/Under Extracted Coffee

 Do not skip this section.

 What you’re about to read is critical knowledge for brewing coffee.
-It’s time to understand coffee extraction, and in doing so, you’ll be able to avoid under and over-extraction.
+Having the best coffee drip machine and the best coffee beans in the world won't mean anything if you don't understand extraction.
+It’s time you understood coffee extraction, and in doing so, you’ll be able to avoid under and over-extraction.

 Both are bad news for your coffee and bad news for you.
 Avoiding this is actually the whole reason we use different grind sizes for different coffee makers.

 Your goal in choosing a grind size: extract the perfect amount of flavor from your coffee.
 Too little and you’ve under-extracted it, too much and you’ve over extracted it.